I found this image long ago with Google Image Search.

 On rainy and cold days, they are wonderful under shell mitts.

-A versatile piece of clothing for sure.
+It’s a versatile piece of clothing, for sure.

 Overall Summary